Tarralyn Ramsey: Born to Diva and Casablanca Records

 After being with Verity for several years, Ramsey moved on in her career and in 2003 entered the VH1 Born to Diva competition reality show.
 She was announced the winner of the competition by Sharon Osbourne live onstage and on television at VH1 Divas Duets, and performed at the concert alongside headliners that included Whitney Houston, Beyoncé and Chaka Khan.
 Following the win, she signed with Casablanca/Universal Records under former Sony Music executive Tommy Mottola.
 Her sophomore album Tarralyn was released on June 8, 2004 and peaked at #59 on the Billboard R&B Albums chart.
 It was led by the single "Up Against All Odds" and her second single, "Baby U Know" featuring rapper Murphy Lee.

-The success of the win, led her to be featured on Entertainment Tonight as well as magazines such as Vibe, Ebony, Jet, People, Seventeen and others.
+The win led her to be featured on Entertainment Tonight as well as in magazines such as Vibe, Ebony, Jet, People, Seventeen and others.
 She promoted the album by opening for Mary J. Blige on her No More Drama Tour and as well as joining the Seventeen Magazine/Pantene's "Total You" Tour, "The BET College Tour" and performing at venues such as Carnegie Hall and Rocket Nation.

-The Voice, X-Factor and Going Independent
+The Voice, The X Factor and Going Independent

 In 2009, by invitation, Ramsey was the first contestant on The Voice, and performed Faith Hill's "Breathe".
 She was chosen to be on Christina Aguilera's team.
 She made it to the Battle Rounds, performing "Single Ladies (Put a Ring on It)" with Frenchie Davis.
-After her elimination from the competition, she later released her third studio album Beyond the Darkness, a gospel album on her own independent label Taraprincel Records in 2009.
+After her elimination from the competition, she released her third studio album, Beyond the Darkness, a gospel album on her own independent label Taraprincel Records in 2009.
 The album was reviewed by Cross Rhythms magazine, where it received a seven out of ten rating.

-In 2012, Ramsey auditioned for The X Factor and earned four "Yes" votes from judges Simon Cowell, Demi Lovato, L.A.
+In 2012, Ramsey auditioned for The X Factor USA and earned four "Yes" votes from judges Simon Cowell, Demi Lovato, L.A.
 Reid and Britney Spears, but did not move on to the Bootcamp stage.